kondrak/quake_bsp_vulkan/README.md

 |  Vulkan   | 0.38ms (2615 FPS) | 1.01ms (983 FPS)  |
 | Vulkan MT | 0.37ms (2635 FPS) | 0.69ms (1450 FPS) |

+Sidenote: As the number of available threads increases, you might notice that singlethreaded Vulkan application performs sligthly better than multithreaded.
+This is expected, since the visible faces are divided between threads without taking into consideration the BSP leaves they belong to.
+This might lead to a situation where with large amount of threads the work is not evenly distributed if PVS and frustum culling are enabled.
+Since this is a "proof of concept" project, there are no plans to improve this behavior.

 Dependencies
 -------